-It’s normal to feel a little overwhelmed as you begin your adventure in France
+It’s normal to feel a little overwhelmed when you begin your adventure in France.

 What is culture shock?

-The January 2021 intake is well underway at Rennes School of Business.
-Our new students have arrived in France and are settling into their accommodation as they begin their French cultural adventure in the beautiful city of Rennes.
+The future September 2022 intake is beginning to prepare for their arrival at Rennes School of Business for the start of the next school year.
+Our future students are beginning to plan for their arrival in France to begin their French cultural adventure in the beautiful city of Rennes.

-As you stroll through the picturesque streets of the historic centre, marvel at the marché des lices and sample the world-renowned French wine, cheese and bread, it is normal to feel a little overwhelmed as you adapt to the food, customs and language of a totally different culture.
+When you arrive in Rennes and begin strolling through the picturesque streets of the historic centre, marvelling at the marché des lices and sampling the world-renowned French wine, cheese and bread, it is normal to feel a little overwhelmed as you adapt to the food, customs and language of a totally different culture.

 A second home in Rennes